Home / News & Insights / May 7, 2019 / ...

 Most fail to realize that credit extensions to customers are essentially loans.
 If you were going into a bank for a loan, you would expect to fill out an application.
 So, it makes sense that when a prospect asks for credit terms, you would have them fill out an application.

-Fear of losing a sale often stops most from insisting on getting a credit application filled out and signed.
+Fear of losing a sale often stops most from mandating credit applications that are filled out and signed.
 But the reality is that asking for and obtaining such an application will go a long way to adding credibility to your organization whilst also securing your product/service if an invoice goes unpaid.

 Any financially sound buyer with good credit credentials should have no objection to completing an application.
 If anyone does object, it should alert you that something may be wrong – either the prospective customer is already trading beyond their financial limits or has something else to hide.
 If a potential customer refuses to buy from you because you insist on a credit application, the sale was probably headed for disaster anyway.
 So, even in this case, requiring a credit application helped you to make a sound credit decision by weeding out a potential bad debt situation.